OpenSpace/openspace.github.io/docs/users/content/asteroids.md

 All trajectory data were obtained from the [JPL Small-Body Database (SBDB)](https://ssd.jpl.nasa.gov/sbdb.cgi).
 The following categories are defined on this site and were used to group the orbital data.

 ### Amor Asteroids
-Earth-approaching Near-Earth-Asteroids with orbits exterior to Earth's but interior to Mars'.
+Earth-approaching Near-Earth Asteroids with orbits exterior to Earth's but interior to Mars'.

 ### Apollo Asteroids
-Earth-crossing Near-Earth-Asteroids with semi-major axes larger than Earth's.
+Earth-crossing Near-Earth Asteroids with semi-major axes larger than Earth's.

 ### Aten Asteroids
-Earth-crossing Near-Earth-Asteroids with semi-major axes smaller than Earth's.
+Earth-crossing Near-Earth Asteroids with semi-major axes smaller than Earth's.

 ### Atira Asteroids
-Near-Earth-Asteroids whose orbits are contained entirely within the orbit of the Earth.
+Near-Earth Asteroids whose orbits are contained entirely within the orbit of the Earth.

 ### Centaur Asteroids
 Asteroids with either a perihelion or a semi-major axis between those of the four outer planets.